-Soak the cashews for at least 1 hour in some warm water.
-You want them to be quite softened
+- Soak the cashews for at least 1 hour in some warm water.
+You want them to be quite softened.125 grams raw cashews

-Add the miso, lemon juice, nutritional yeast and salt.
-Blend again.
-Taste for cheezyness and add more miso or nutritional yeast to taste.
+- Taste for cheezyness and add more olives or nutritional yeast to taste.

-Gently sautee the garlic in a deep frying pan until slightly translucent.250 grams spinach or chard with stems removed, 2 cloves garlic, ½ teaspoon olive oil
+- Gently sautee the garlic in a deep frying pan until slightly translucent.250 grams spinach or chard with stems removed, 2 cloves garlic, ½ teaspoon olive oil

-Take one sheet of filo and brush olive oil all over it.
+- Take one sheet of filo and brush olive oil all over it.
 Keep the other sheets covered so they don't dry out!1 packet filo pastry, 3 tablespoon olive oil

 - Cut it into3 long pieces length ways so you have long skinny pieces.

 - On one short edge, add a heaped teaspoon of filling in a sort of triangle shape in the corner.